snowholt/Study-Planner/README.md

 *   **Day 1-5 Plan:** Introduction to particles, wave-particle duality, etc.
 *   **Resources:** Links to "Quantum Physics for Babies" video, Arxiv paper on Quantum Education.
 *   **Simplified Content:** "Quantum entanglement is like having two magic dice..." translated to Persian.

+## 🔮 Future Improvements (If I had more time)

+*   **Calendar Integration:** Automatically add the generated 5-day plan to the user's Google Calendar.
+*   **Quiz Generation:** Add a "Teacher Agent" to generate daily quizzes based on the study material.
+*   **Voice Interface:** Enable voice-to-text for queries and text-to-speech for reading out the simplified summaries.
+*   **Multi-Modal Inputs:** Allow users to upload a textbook PDF for the agents to analyze and plan around.

 ## 🏆 Submission Details